The Wings of Winter - Helping Wild Birds Survive

 Southern Magnolia Cone

 Plants that provide winter native nuts, berries and fruit are important to all wildlife.
-Certain groups of plants like Hollies, Oaks, Hackberry, Beech, Pine, Magnolia, etc. are vital to many birds' survival.
-For more information about winter food plants, consult our Planting for Birds and Wildlife Lens.
+Certain groups of plants such as Hollies, Oaks, Hackberry, Beech, Pine, Magnolia, etc. are vital to many birds' survival.
+For more information about winter food plants, consult Planting for Birds and Wildlife .

 Suplemental Food and Water